 Oh, to be more productive.
 It's what we all want, right?
-In every office (and every social circle), there are those people who just seem to get it done, and get more done, faster than the rest.
-They leave work on time, they never forget to pick up dry cleaning, they start (and finish) home projects, and they somehow still make it to the gym each day.
+In every office (and every social circle), there are those people who just seem to "get it done"—and get more done—faster than the rest.
+They leave work on time; they never forget to pick up dry-cleaning; they start (and finish) home projects; and they somehow still make it to the gym each day.
 Though we love to hate 'em for being so darn on top of everything, we want to be them—and are ever after their productivity secrets.
 How do they do what they do?

 Sure, it would feel great to get the old, unanswered emails off your plate—and you’d quite frankly rather do that than the hard work you need to do—but that morning isn’t the time to get started when you have a real, pressing deadline for something else due.
-There are only so many hours in each and every day, and productive people know they have to ruthlessly prioritize what’s necessary to do.
+There are only so many hours in each and every day, and productive people know they have to ruthlessly prioritise what’s necessary to do.

-People who procrastinate, on the other hand, pretty much do the exact opposite: Even if/when something is technically more important—and due sooner than, say, cleaning their room or organizing their shoe closet—they will spend time doing the less “immediately” important things to put off having to start the thing that is ultimately a bigger priority.
+People who procrastinate, on the other hand, pretty much do the exact opposite: Even if/when something is technically more important—and due sooner, than say, cleaning their room or organizing their shoe closet—they will spend time doing the less “immediately” important things to put off having to start the thing that is ultimately a bigger priority.
 Which leads to stress and inefficiencies.

 In the morning, try making a to-do list of the very most essential things that need to be completed that day, in order of importance, not preference.

-Burning the candle at both ends always ultimately leads to, well, burnout, where you’re the opposite of productive.
+Burning the candle at both ends always ultimately leads to, well, burnout where you’re the opposite of productive.
 This is why productive people set limits that they adhere to.
-They let go of perfectionism on a daily basis, honoring the essential tenet of productivity that sometimes (if not all the time), things just need to get done (versus being perfect).
-In doing so, they avoid obsessive time traps, the kind where you realize (after it’s too late) that you’ve spent hours on a proposal—and maybe even skipped dinner or compromised sleep).
+They let go of perfectionism on a daily basis, honoring the essential tenet of productivity that sometimes (if not all the time), things just need to get done (versus be perfect).
+In doing so, they avoid obsessive time traps, the kind where you realize, after it’s too late, that you’ve spent hours on a proposal (and maybe even skipped dinner or compromised sleep).

 Productive people understand that it’s counterproductive to be a slave to technology.
-Not only will there always be something new and exciting to look at, but also, social media can be a time-suck to even those with the most willpower.
+Not only will there always be something new and exciting to look at, social media can be a time-suck to even those with the most willpower.
 With limited time in a day, there’s simply no time to snap out of a daze in which you unintentionally spent an hour on Facebook.
-Productive people set aside time blocks—with hard and clear end times—to check and answer emails or catch up on their Facebook feed, and then they step away from the technology so that it doesn’t have the power to sneakily steal their time.
+Productive people set aside time blocks—with hard and clear end times—to check and answer emails, or catch up on their Facebook feed, and then step away from the technology so that it doesn’t have the power to sneakily steal their time.

 Even with competing priorities, highly productive people focus on doing one thing at a time really well, not switching back and forth between four things at once.
 Single-focus work is also the best way to gain momentum and celebrate small successes.
 When you’ve done one thing start to finish, you feel accomplished and propelled to tackle the next thing, also start to finish.
-On the other hand, when you’re working on four things at once, you rarely reap the mental reward and satisfaction of having fully completed something, and you’re also more likely to make mistakes and forget things as your brain goes back and forth between multiple areas.
+On the other hand, when you’re working on four things at once, you never reap the mental reward and satisfaction of having fully completed something, and you’re also more likely to make mistakes and forget things as your brain goes back and forth amongst multiple areas.

 Not getting enough sleep is a guaranteed saboteur of productivity.
 The day after sleeping less than seven hours a night (let alone consecutive nights with less than seven hours of slumber), you’re slower, less focused, and less motivated.
 Studies have shown that even if you believe and think that you’re “just as productive” after a night of insufficient sleep, objective measures of brain activity and productivity show that you’re not.
-Humans are terrible judges of their own ability to perform cognitive tasks on little sleep, and they overestimate how capable they are when running on little sleep.
+Humans are terrible judges of their own ability to perform cognitive tasks on little sleep, and overestimate how capable they are when running on little sleep.